FCL vs LCL: How to Choose the Right Mode

 FCL generally has shorter and more predictable transit times.
 The container goes directly from origin terminal to destination terminal without stopping at a CFS.

 LCL can add 5 to 10 days to total transit time.
-This includes wait time for consolidation at origin (until the container reaches sufficient volume), time at the destination CFS for deconsolidation, and possible wait for delivery slots.
+This includes wait time for consolidation at origin until the container fills.
+It also includes deconsolidation at the destination CFS and possible wait for delivery slots.

 FCL vs LCL: Side-by-Side Comparison